-A Water System Plan is available from our office that provides more information about the Wonderland Water System.
-Our well has been rated by the Washington State Department of Health as moderate risk for susceptibility for contamination.
+currently doesn't have a water system plan.
+Our well has been rated by the Washington State Department of Health as moderate risk or susceptibility to contamination.
 More information regarding this rating can be obtained by contacting PUD No. 1.